 ASHA does not endorse any conference material, therapy technique or procedure or product marketed to members.
 CEUs may be offered from ASHA for a particular program, not to imply endorsement of the content, but to recognize that the program meets the educational activity requirements set by ASHA.
 To assist ASHA members in determining the value of a product or program, ASHA has developed a resource entitled What To Ask When Evaluating Any Treatment Procedure, Product, or Program.

 Depending on how long you have been away from practice, things may have changed a little or a lot.
 You want to make sure that you are up to date on clinical practice, of course, but also may need updates on work requirements in different health care settings (documentation, billing, interdisciplinary teaming, etc.).
 First, you need to determine the areas in which you are in need of training.
 You can read current literature, attend professional development programs, work with mentors, and more to establish/reestablish competency in the areas of practice you have identified.
-ASHA has a number of resources to help you get started.
+ASHA has a number of resources, including the Practice Portal to help you get started.

 Visit the SLP home page for: